-- 1. Reviews C-ILE guidelines and expectations, IRB and iRIS requirements, and reference bibliography tools and techniques, as required. - 2.
+- 1. Reviews C-ILE guidelines and expectations, Institutional Review Board (IRB) and iRIS requirements, and reference bibliography tools and techniques, as required. - 2.
 Identifies the key elements or dimensions of the project and structures that go into a background and significance section, clearly articulating the public health context.
 The C-ILE should be related to a student's concentration. - 3.
 Identifies a JCPH C-ILE mentor (if applicable) in consultation with the C-ILE instructor. - 4.
 Develops a well-defined research question(s) and/or problem statement and specific aims for the proposed project. - 5.
 Designs a methodology or process plan that is in alignment with the research question or project, respectively.
 This may include the target population, recruitment approach, data collection, data storage, project implementation, analytic strategy, search strategy, selection criteria, and/or other steps. - 6.
-Determines if the C-ILE requires the completion of CITI training and the Conflict of Interest (COI) form; and IRB approval if the C-ILE involves human subjects, analysis of materials originating from human subjects, or data obtained from people (TJU or elsewhere).
-The Jefferson Office of Human Research has detailed instructions on completing the online IRB and iRIS proposal submission. - 7.
-Identifies the public health competencies (see JCPH Degree Requirements Guide, located under Handbooks & Forms on the Student Resources page) expected to be addressed through the C-ILE (competencies may differ among students depending on the nature of the project and the student's concentration).
+While Social-Behavioral-Education (SBE) Comprehensive CITI program is required for all MPH students, C-ILE projects that involve human subjects, analysis of materials originating from human subjects, or data obtained from people (TJU or elsewhere) may require additional Collaborative Institutional Training Initiative (CITI Program); the completion of a Conflict of Interest (COI) form, or Institutional Review Board (IRB) approval.
+The Jefferson Office of Human Research Protection has detailed instructions on completing the online IRB and iRIS platform.
+If a student's Capstone involves activities at a non-Jefferson organization, and the organization has an IRB, students are responsible for submitting an IRB protocol to that institution's IRB, or obtaining a determination from that institution that their activities do not constitute human subjects' research.
+If the non-Jefferson institution does not have an IRB, the Jefferson IRB may be sued for this purpose. - 7.
+Identifies the public health competencies (see JCPH Degree Requirements Guide, located under Handbooks & Forms on the Student Resources page) expected to be addressed through the C-

+ILE (competencies may differ among students depending on the nature of the project and the student's concentration).